- FAQ about the current implementation

 In the standalone WebRTC build, DTLS must be enabled by either the “DtlsSrtpKeyAgreement:true” constraint or providing your own implementation of DTLSIdentityServiceInterface to PeerConnectionFactoryInterface::CreatePeerConnection.

-You should not try to send more than 16KB at a time via the DataChannel.send() API.
-This limitation is temporary and will be removed in a future update to the SCTP protocol (EOR + ndata).
-Until then, you can work around this by breaking your data into < 16KB chunks and sending each chunk individually.
+You should not try to send more than 64KB at a time via the DataChannel.send() API.
+This limitation is temporary and will be removed once Chrome has incorporated the SCTP User Message Interleaving extension.
+Until then, you can work around this by breaking your data into < 64KB chunks and sending each chunk individually.

 What API can I use for screensharing?